paulinho-16/MEIC-ASSO/docs/scraping.md

 ### Axios
 - Axios is a Javascript library used to make HTTP requests from Node.js
-- It was used to make HTTP requests to the Sigarra so that Cheerio can scrape the returned HTML
+- It was used to make HTTP requests to the different pages so that Cheerio can scrape the returned HTML
 - By using Axios we remove the need to pass the results of the HTTP request to the ``.json()`` method.
 Axios already takes care of that for us and simply returns the data object in JSON format.
 Furthermore, the ``.catch()`` block will automatically be triggered in the event of any HTTP request error.

 ### Flutter and Dart